Logo

 You have multiple options for filing these:

-• These are due January 31, so be sure to take care of them in a timely manner to avoid any potential penalties!
+• 1099s are due January 31 for the preceding year, so be sure to take care of them in a timely manner to avoid any potential penalties!

 Things You Need to Fill Out a 1099-NEC For Someone You Paid

-The easiest thing to do is ask the people you paid to send you a W-9, and this form will include all the information you need from them.
+The easiest thing to do is ask the people you paid to send you a completed form W-9.
+This form will include all the information you need from them.

-• Info for the person you paid (the "recipient" or "payee"):
+• Information needed for the person you paid (the "recipient" or "payee"):

 • Name (or business name)